mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 $$P(q \vert s,f) = \frac{q^{s+ \alpha-1} (1-q)^{f+ \beta-1}}{B(s+ \alpha, f+ \beta))} $$

-If you give a look to the result you will notice that this is another Beta distribution.
+If you give a look to the result you will notice that our posterior is another Beta distribution.
 That's a really clean solution to our problem.
-In order to obtain the posterior distribution we simply have to plug the parameters $$(\alpha + s, \beta + f)$$ into a Beta distribution.
-Moreover we are going to have better estimates of the posterior when the number of successes and failures increases.
+In order to obtain the probability of a positive reward for a given arm, we simply have to plug the parameters $$(\alpha + s, \beta + f)$$ into a Beta distribution.
+The main advantage of this approach is that we are going to have better estimates of the posterior when the number of successes and failures increases.
 For example, let's say that we start with $$\alpha = \beta = 1 $$ meaning that we suppose a uniform distribution for the prior.
 That's reasonable because we do not have any previous knowledge about the arm.
 Let's suppose we pull the arm three times and we obtain two successes and one failure, we can obtain the estimation of the Bernoulli distribution for that arm through $$Beta(\alpha + 2, \beta + 1) $$.
 This is the best estimation we can do after three rounds.
 As we keep playing the posterior will get more and more accurate.
 Thompson sampling can be used also with non-Bernoulli distributions.
 If the reward is modelled by a [multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution) we can use the [Dirichlet distribuion](https://en.wikipedia.org/wiki/Dirichlet_distribution) as conjugate.
 If the reward is modelled as [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution) we can use the Gaussian itself as conjugate.

 In python we can easily implement the Thompson agent for the three-armed bandit testbed.
 It is necessary to keep a record of successes and failures in two Numpy arrays.
 Those arrays are passed to the following function: